srallapally/nativechangedetection/README.md

 * There exists a way to get a list of accounts, orphan or otherwise, with account data
 * There exists a way to detect changes in account attributes, regardless of whether they are entitlements or not
 * There exists a way to take action on accounts that have unsanctioned changes

-**Solution description**

-The solution leverages the following capabilities
-* Ability to create custom managed objects
-* Ability to add pre-, post-hooks on implicit sync (provisioning) and inbound sync (reconciliation)
-* Ability to run custom scheduled jobs where the job can execute custom business logic